-Easy to make ham fried rice is better than takeout and is ready in only 20 minutes!
-This flavorful weeknight dinner is made with wholesome ingredients including leftover rice, frozen veggies, and bits of ham coated in a flavorful sauce!
+Easy to make ham fried rice is better than takeout and ready in 20 minutes.
+Made with wholesome ingredients including cold rice, veggies, and bits of ham in a flavorful sauce, it’s the perfect weeknight dinner!

-While classic fried rice is a family favorite, I make this easy ham fried rice recipe with leftovers (usually a holiday ham) and it gets just as many rave reviews!
+While classic fried rice is a family favorite, I make this easy ham fried rice recipe with leftovers (usually a holiday ham) and it gets just as many rave reviews when I pair it with any of these Asian recipes for a complete meal!!

 Why This Recipe Works